top of page

 Some areas may feel intense briefly, especially if they haven’t moved well for a long time.
 Most people describe the work as clear and corrective rather than painful.

-• Bone setting sessions are typically around 30 minutes.
+• Sessions are typically around 30 minutes.

 • Common responses include: